1,000+ Opportunities

 Louis Post-Dispatch: Families of victims of crime have easier time getting help with costs from Missouri fund Associated Press: Advocates: Missouri crime victim aid law changes are working KOMU-TV Columbia: Major CVC Reforms Boost Victims' Compensation Department of Public Safety Crime Victims' Compensation Jefferson City, MO 65102-1589

-Based on current listing details, eligibility includes: Individuals directly harmed by a qualifying violent crime in Missouri.
+According to the current listing, eligibility includes: Individuals directly harmed by a qualifying violent crime in Missouri.
 Covers medical, mental health, funeral, lost wages, and related expenses.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.